Participant FAQs

 Do I have to pay my Worker overtime (OT)?

-Overtime must receive prior approval from your Representative, PICS and, in some cases, the Lead Agency.
-Non-exempt workers are paid overtime at a rate of pay of 1.5 times their regular rate for any hours worked beyond 40 hours in a work week.
-Overtime is based on actual hours worked, which means PTO, sick time or any other type of leave is not considered hours worked for the purpose of calculating overtime.
+Overtime must receive prior approval from the Lead Agency Representative.
+Workers are paid overtime at a rate of 1.5 times their wage rate for any hours worked beyond 40 hours in a work week.
 Based on program rules, paid parents of minors and paid spouses are not eligible for overtime.

 A spenddown is like an insurance deductible.
-If your income is more than the allowed income limit, you may still qualify for medical assistance by meeting a spenddown.
-A spenddown is the amount you must pay towards medical bills before the state will start to pay.
+If your income is more than the allowed income limit, you may still qualify for Medical Assistance by meeting a spenddown.
+A spenddown is the amount you must pay towards medical bills before the state starts to pay.

-You can learn more by viewing the Spenddown – FAQ or contact us directly.
+You can learn more by viewing the Spenddown – FAQ or contact your county financial representative.